zubkov-andrei/pg_profile/doc/pg_profile.md

 * *AutoVacuum* - number of times this table has been vacuumed by the autovacuum daemon (*autovacuum_count* field)
 * *Analyze* - number of times this table has been manually analyzed (*analyze_count* field)
 * *AutoAnalyze* - number of times this table has been analyzed by the autovacuum daemon (*autoanalyze_count* field)

+#### Top tables by new-page updated tuples
+Top tables by number of rows updated where the successor version goes onto a new heap page, leaving behind an original version with a t_ctid field that points to a different heap page.
+These are always non-HOT updates.

+* *DB* - database name of the table
+* *Tablespace* - tablespace name, where the table is located
+* *Schema* - schema name of the table
+* *Table* - table name
+* *NP Upd* - number of rows updated to a new heap page
+* *%Upd* - number of new-page updated rows as a percentage of all rows updated
+* *Upd* - number of rows updated (includes HOT updated rows)
+* *Upd(HOT)* - number of rows HOT updated (i.e., with no separate index update required)

 #### Top growing tables